 Many people feel comfortable in some situations and uncomfortable in others.
 Do you feel good about yourself wherever you are and with whomever you come in contact?
-Or are there some situations where you wish you felt more confident?
-If your answer to the latter is yes, you want to read ‘Why Choose High Self-Esteem,’ the first chapter of my book, Build Self-Esteem.
+Or are there some situations where you wish you felt more confidence?
+If your answer to the latter is yes, you want to read ‘Why Build Self-Esteem,’ the first chapter of my book, Build Self-Esteem.

 Self-awareness allows us to know what makes us feel good and what does not.
-When we know this, we can choose thoughts to “feel enough,” and to like ourselves.
+When we know this, we can choose self-talk to “feel enough,” and to like ourselves.
 To develop greater self-awareness and thus positive self-talk, you want to:

 Self-esteem is the reputation one holds with oneself.
-It is appreciating one’s worth and feeling satisfied with who you are.
+It is appreciating one’s worth.
+And feeling satisfied with who you are.
 Thus, it affects your confidence in your ability to reach your goals and thus achieve success.